abbeyroad7/Terra-CoTs/content/World/Misc/Rules/Downtime/Downtime.md

 ![[Downtime-camp.webp|center+pr|1024]]

 ## Activities
-Some activites will make use of the [[Progression]] System to track progress.
+Some activites will make use of the [[Progression]] System tos track progress.

 %% Begin Waypoint %%
 - [[Attunement]]